Anorak | Cromer lock down: Norfolk police lies and fears of a pogrom

 “Cromer is a very safe town, this is an isolated incident.
 We can’t deny a group of the travelling community were in north Norfolk at that particular time.
 But to put the blame completely on the travelling community as a whole, I think is totally disproportionate.”

 The police were on message.
 But they are worried that the good people of Cromer were not.
-Why did police send out the wrong message?
-Do they view the good people of Cromer as a pogrom in waiting?
+Why did police send out the wrong information?
+Do they view the good people of Cromer as a pogrom in waiting, knuckle-heads who will turn on Travellers, blaming them all for the alleged crimes of a few?
 The message seems to be that you should be less on the look out for the alleged villains than you should watch yourself for signs of prejudice.
 Rather than policing the streets, the police were examining minds for signs of possible hate crimes.

 On September 6, police issued a new statement.
 Chief Constable Simon Bailey explained what constitutes low-level crime: